-2. What is a perfect GRE score for Masters (Not literature field)?
+2. What is a perfect cut-off GRE score for Masters?

-A. This answer may seem controversial but it is from my experience, I’d argue that 170 in Quant, 153+ in Verbal and a 4.0+ AWA is the perfect score.
+A. This answer may seem controversial but from my experience, I’d argue that 170 in Quant, 153+ in Verbal and a 4.0+ AWA is the perfect cut-off.
 This fact is based on the opinion that not many top class universities require a higher cut-off.

 3. How bad is your TOEFL score?